Massive chemical fire finally fully out in St. John Parish

 Residents in a two-mile radius of the sprawling plant on Airline Highway, were evacuated as a precaution after a section of the plant ignited early Friday morning.
 The blaze started in a containment area near a pair of tanks that stored naphtha which is a component in the production of gasoline.

-According to Marathon, “air mow no off-site impact.
+According to Marathon, “Air monitoring results have and continue to show no off-site impact.
 Three organizations have conducted independent air monitoring during the response: the U.S. Environmental Protection Agency, Louisiana Department of Environmental Quality, and a third-party contractor, as well as our local Marathon team.”

 St. John Parish residents who live next to the plant told WWL-TV; they are relieved the fire is finally out.